CodeYourFuture/syllabus/docs/workshops/git-desktop-workshop.md

 ### Exercise

-The students should now complete the following steps
+The trainees should now complete the following steps

 ```
 1. Clone their repository called `Code Your Future` to their computer